Robot-Learning-Collective/robot-learning-collective.github.io/vla-0-smol.md

 ### Performance

-We discovered that our model is primarily CPU bound.
+We discovered that our model is primarily CPU-bound.
 This means the overhead of placing a CUDA kernel call takes more time than the actual execution on the GPU.
 Model compilation is typically the best solution for this; however, we encountered compatibility issues when using it within the LeRobot framework alongside the Accelerate library.

 ![Performance trace](assets/vla-0-smol/performance_trace.png)
 <p style="text-align: center; font-size: 0.9rem; color: #667; margin-top: 10px;"><em>Model's execution trace on the GPU.</em></p>

 - **Mixed Precision:** We found that training in `float16` leads to gradient explosions.
-Switching to `bfoat16` completely resolved this issue.
+Switching to `bfloat16` completely resolved this issue.
 - **Loss Calculation:** Calculating loss in mixed precision resulted in slight performance degradation.
 To fix this, we convert our logits to full precision before computing the loss.
 This approach provides nearly the same accuracy as full-precision training but is almost twice as fast.
 - **FlashAttention:** We chose not to use FlashAttention as it provides no performance boost.
 This is due to our relatively small sequence lengths (usually under 512 tokens), where standard attention implementation is already highly efficient.